pdemeulenaer/my-ds-documentation/docs/documentation/Azure.rst

 Introduction to delta lake: https://books.japila.pl/delta-lake-internals/installation/

+Delta is the default file format in databricks.

 Delta Lake brings ACID to object storage:

 **Atomicity**: all transactions are either succeeded or failed completely